Camaligan: Climate

 Camaligan has a significant amount of rainfall during the year.
 This is true even for the driest month.
 According to the Köppen climate classification system, Camaligan has a tropical rainforest climate.
 The average annual temperature is 27.1 °C in Camaligan.
 About 2527 mm of precipitation falls annually.

 Demographics

 In the 2020 census, the population of Camaligan was 25,036 people, with a density of sigfig 25,036/4.68.

 Economy

 Bicol River serves as a natural source of irrigation and fertilization to the town where agriculture is still considered as a major industry.

 Out of the 468 hectares total land area, 175 hectares are devoted to rice production, all of which are irrigated and fertilized by the river through its occasional flooding.

+Camaligan was formerly included in the Metro Naga area before the designation was discontinued in 2017.

 Government

 Camaligan is being headed by a mayor who is being elected by its residents.

 The current mayor of the town is Diano Ibardaloza, Jr. Last May 2022 Election, he has been elected for his first term as the Municipal Mayor.

 Since 1902, thirty-one (31) mayors already headed the town.